AKA: E Minha Cara

 -Thomas Allen Harris visits Salvador when he enters Brazil.
 That city is the fourth largest in that country and over 27% of the population are Black Brazilian.
 Salvador is also the first capital of that country before it was moved to Brasilia.

-One man wanted to find out the roots to his family while also wanting to really wonder about his blackness as a person.
+One man wanted to find out the roots of his family while also wanting to really wonder about his blackness as a person.

 That’s My Face had a great target goal, but the aim was far from a Robin Hood though.
 For starters, I wasn’t a fan of the editing and lettering which looked cheap even by early 00 indie movie levels.
 Some of the twists were less than satisfactory and a bit muddled.
 I know this was based on real life, but some aspects of his journey were disappointing.
 There was some faulty information that was given like how Thomas talks about the Hamite myth.
 I hate to get theological on this review, but that doesn’t exist in the Bible.
 The curse applied to Canaan instead of Ham and it came from Noah and not God himself.
 Don’t believe me, then read Genesis.
 That was a blatant misinterpretation of scriptures that was used to justify slavery and it bugged me how he didn’t do more research on that line.
 This last issue has nothing to do with the film itself, but with the name of the production company.
 Guess what Thomas Allen Harris’s production company is called?
 Chimpanzee Productions.
 No, Thomas.
 Just no, man.
 Hopefully, I shouldn’t have to explain why that’s an unfortunate implication.

 Thomas Allen Harris’s autobiographical docudrama had a good thing going, but some elements were certainly squandered.
-It was fascinating him looking at his past and traveling to different countries as part of an existential confirmation about who he is.
-The super 8 filming style added a nice aesthetic for this movie.
+It was fascinating for him to look at his past and travel to different countries as part of an existential confirmation of who he is.
+The super 8 filming style added a nice aesthetic to this movie.
 However, I did a few issues with how the story ended up and some misinformation got on my nerves.
 That’s My Face had an admirable attempt to tell a fascinating story with a good ambition, but some things fell flat.
 It’s still an alright watch.

 Adjustable Point System: